vleplat/QuatIca/README.md

     induced_matrix_norm_1,    # max column sum of |A_ij|
     induced_matrix_norm_inf   # max row sum of |A_ij|
 )
-from core.utils import power_iteration, power_iteration_nonhermitian  # see notes below
+from quatica.utils import power_iteration, power_iteration_nonhermitian  # see notes below
-from core.solver import NewtonSchulzPseudoinverse, HigherOrderNewtonSchulzPseudoinverse
+from quatica.solver import NewtonSchulzPseudoinverse, HigherOrderNewtonSchulzPseudoinverse

 # Create quaternion matrices
 A = quaternion.as_quat_array(...)